Snow Day, Anyone?

 The numbers don’t lie, because of our remote access technology, we have approximately 90% staff productivity on a full snow day and only 75% staff productivity with a delayed opening.
 Same employees, same workload, two different circumstances.

 because of our remote access technology – we have approximately 90% staff productivity on a full snow day and only 75% staff productivity with a delayed opening.
 Same employees, same workload, two different circumstances.

 We’ve run this test on more than one occasion during inclement weather conditions.
-Not everyone was good at being productive from home – some staff performed at 40%.
-However, others were at 110%!
-So technology isn’t the magic button for all of our staff.
-But now we know those who could handle a flex-schedule, and who would potentially struggle.
+Not everyone was good at being productive from home – some staff performed at 40%, and others were at 110%!
+Alright, maybe technology isn’t the magic button for all of our staff, but now we know who could handle a flex-schedule, and who would potentially struggle.